Georgia Car Seat and Booster Seat Laws

 If you need help installing a car seat in your vehicle, many local police departments and fire stations offer free fittings.

-If you, a loved one, or your child has been injured in a car accident, reach out to The Champion Firm at 404-596-8044.
+If you, a loved one, or your child has been injured in a car accident, reach out to The Champion Firm, Personal Injury Attorneys, P.C. at 404-596-8044.
 We can explain your legal rights and best options.
 Our team of knowledgeable and experienced personal injury attorneys in Marietta, GA is always ready to help

 About the Author